History of Michael J. Fox in Timeline

 July 16, 1988: Marriage to Tracy Pollan

-In 1992, Michael J. Fox sought help and stopped drinking altogether.
+In 1992, after struggling with heavy drinking and depression following his Parkinson's diagnosis, Michael J. Fox sought help and stopped drinking altogether.

 In 1997, Michael J. Fox purchased an apartment on Fifth Avenue in Manhattan's Upper East Side, where he and his family primarily lived until 2020.

-In 1998, Michael J. Fox had a thalamotomy to manage the symptoms of his Parkinson's disease.
+In 1998, Michael J. Fox underwent a thalamotomy to manage the symptoms of his Parkinson's disease.

-In 1998, Michael J. Fox went public with his Parkinson's disease diagnosis and became a strong advocate for Parkinson's disease research.
+In 1998, Michael J. Fox went public with his Parkinson's disease diagnosis and became a strong advocate for research, also creating The Michael J. Fox Foundation.

 1999: Testimony Before Senate Appropriations Subcommittee

-In 1999, Michael J. Fox testified before the Senate Appropriations Subcommittee.
-He wrote in his book "Lucky Man" that he did not take his medication prior to his testimony.
+In 1999, Michael J. Fox testified before the Senate Appropriations Subcommittee, writing in "Lucky Man" that he did not take his medication prior to his testimony.

 Lucky Man: A Memoir